mdenomy/intro-design-workshop/README.md

 ## Iteration 10
 Before we get into integrating more fees, something has been bugging me.
 I don't like the name 'apply' on the Fees.
 It isn't really applying anything.
 Naming things is important, especially when defining your interfaces.
 How about calculate, that suits me better.

+## Iteration 11
+Noticed that the fees have different calculate signatures.
+One takes an argument (account) one takes no arguments.

+Are these the same interface....I think they are.
+My intention is that these are fees that know how to calculate the penalty given an account.
+The fact that the flat fee doesn't need any account into may make it something of an outlier, but I am going to argue that adding the account to the signature is not a big deal.
+You are free to disagree, but that is how I am going to handle it.

+So I changed the signature of FlatFee's calculate to take an account.